 - within a reasonable time - usually within 30 days

 You can use our template letter to write to the seller.

 If you want to write your own letter

 "Failure to deliver within a reasonable time and after the agreed deadline is a breach under the Consumer Rights Act 2015.

 Time is essential.
 Please deliver the item without undue delay. "

 You can cancel and ask for your money back if you don’t get the item either:

 - within 30 days of buying it

-- on the date you agreed with the seller - if it was essential to receive it by then (eg for an event then or shortly after)
+- on the date you agreed with the seller - if it was essential to receive it by then (for example, for an event)

-If you think the seller’s broken the law, for example, by taking your money and refusing to deliver your item, you should report them to Trading Standards.
-They may be able to investigate and even prosecute the seller, but won’t usually be able to get you your money back.
+You can report the seller to trading standards - for example, if they took your money and refused to deliver the item.
+Trading Standards may investigate but won’t usually be able to get you your money back.